redhat-appdev-practice/j4k-vertx-demo/README.md

      appname: 'Vert.x Rocks!'
    ```
    * Once the `ConfigMap` is created, you will see the app name in the UI update after a short delay
-     * This **DOES NOT** trigger an **RESTART** of the pods, the configuration change is noticed and loaded dynamically while the application remains running.
+     * This **DOES NOT** trigger a **RESTART** of the pods, the configuration change is noticed and loaded dynamically while the application remains running.